Ponstan (Mefenamic Acid)

 Frequently Asked Questions

-Yes, you should take Ponstan with or after food.
-This may help reduce the possibility of stomach upset.
+Yes, it is recommended to take Ponstan with or after food to help reduce stomach upset.

 Important Disclaimer